 SUGILITE is a new programming-by-demonstration (PBD) system that enables users to create automation on smartphones.
 SUGILITE uses Android's accessibility API to support automating arbitrary tasks in any Android app (or even across multiple apps).
 When the user gives verbal commands that SUGILITE does not know how to execute, the user can demonstrate by directly manipulating the regular apps' user interface.
 By leveraging the verbal instructions, the demonstrated procedures, and the apps' UI hierarchy structures, SUGILITE can automatically generalize the script from the recorded actions, so SUGILITE learns how to perform tasks with different variations and parameters from a single demonstration.
 Extensive error handling and context checking support forking the script when new situations are encountered, and provide robustness if the apps change their user interface.
 Our lab study suggests that users with little or no programming knowledge can successfully automate smartphone tasks using SUGILITE.

-Our follow-up system EPIDOSITE extends SUGILITE to support users to leverage smartphones as hubs for smart home and IoT automation, and to create automation for smart home and IoT devices by demonstrating the desired behaviors through directly manipulating the corresponding smartphone apps.
-EPIDOSITE also supports using the smartphone app usage context and external web services as triggers and data for automations, enabling the creation of highly context-aware smart home and IoT applications.
+The follow-up system EPIDOSITE (Enabling Programming of IoT Devices On Smartphone Interfaces for The End-users) extends SUGILITE to support users to leverage smartphones as hubs for smart home and IoT automation, and to create automation for smart home and IoT devices by demonstrating the desired behaviors through directly manipulating the corresponding smartphone apps.
+EPIDOSITE also supports using the smartphone app usage context and external web services as triggers and data for automation, enabling the creation of highly context-aware smart home and IoT applications.

-Toby Jia-Jun Li, Amos Azaria and Brad A. Myers.
-SUGILITE: Creating Multimodal Smartphone Automation by Demonstration, Proceedings CHI'2017: Human Factors in Computing Systems, Denver, CO, May 06-11, 2017.
+Toby Jia-Jun Li, Amos Azaria, and Brad A. Myers.
+SUGILITE: Creating Multimodal Smartphone Automation by Demonstration, Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (CHI 2017), Denver, CO, May 06-11, 2017.
 Best Paper Honorable Mention Award.